n-kamata/ObjectDetection/README.md

 INFO:tensorflow:    + Loss/total_loss: 1.118462
  ```

 To check the detail, I also share figures in Tensorboard.
+As I have already mentioned, I wasn't able to plot precision and recall curve during train process, the single plot is shown in figure.

 This figure shows that mAP result.